warcrimesdocument/warcrimesdocument.github.io/index.markdown

 They are able to both see me and damage me wherever I am, and it doesn't matter I'm in a building, a moving vehicle or out in the forest.
 They are able to read my brain, communicate with me, and have many times shown that they know what I'm thinking of or what I'm planning to do.

-The weapon they have access to and are using is a great threat to our society.
 They are currently able to commit numerous war crimes and cause damage to a country while people are unaware that is it happening.
-It is urgent that something gets done.
+Something has to get done.

 They're able to influence the brain, bodily functions and damage the body in a lot of different ways.
-It has a very big impact on the mental associations that you have between different things and on your judgement.
+It has a very big impact on your mind, your thoughts, the mental associations that you have between different things and on your judgement.
 They are able to control and cause substantial changes to your emotional state.
 They can manifest strong emotional reactions to things, where it is obvious that they're not yours.
 They are able to frequently produce and keep thoughts, sensations, mental imagery and emotions present in your mind under long periods of time.
 They are able to manifest small movements in your body and you can see/sense the preliminary stage of the actions that they are trying to manifest in your brain.
 They can manifest desires and impulses for you to do a certain action.

-They have shown that they're able to influence electronic devices where they frequently do things and disconnect my wireless connection and they stop when I'm trying to record it.
-They cause sudden lags on my computer and my phone and they're doing things with my mobile phone camera when I'm recording what they're doing.
+They're able to influence electronic devices and they try to irritate me by causing frequent errors and lags on my computer and my phone, and frequent disconnections of my wireless connection on different places (campus, libraries and home network) and also disconnections of my cellular network.
+They stop and it instantly starts to work when I'm trying to record it.
+They do things with my mobile phone camera when I'm recording and taking images of what they're doing so that I have to refocus the camera and take multiple retakes of an image.
+They also cause the documented material to get blurred out.

 They are trying to get me to sound and look mentally ill in my interactions with other people.
-It's one of their defence that they are using in order to make  sure that no one will believe me.
+It's one of their defence that they are using.

-These war crimes has to be reported and be acknowledged.
 I will document and upload evidence on this site.
-When I'm recording what they're doing they are making the damage and other things less visible.
+When I'm recording what they are doing they make everything much less visible.
-When I'm recording my cognitive functions in order to document the brain damage that they are causing they instantly start to impair my brain.
-They are also changing their methods and are making everything much less visible when I'm recording myself while I'm studying.
-Instead of producing visible damage and uncomfortable pains to my head they have started to greatly reduce my state of wakefulness while they impair other functions of the brain at the same time.
 They occasionally try to humiliate me in front of the camera.
+These war crimes has to be reported and be acknowledged.
 If you can help me in any way to prove what is happening or if there are any other way for you to help me please contact me.